Posts

 Image

-Today is port surgery day, and right on schedule, all of our nerves are on edge.
+Today is port surgery day, and right on schedule, our nerves are on edge.
 Still, laughter rings through the air.
 We depart on schedule.
 Unfortunately, traffic is a disaster in our sleepy little town.
 An accident on the interstate, someone will not be arriving home today, putting everything in perspective.
-We arrive at Hopkins, a few minutes late.
-Chris realizes he forgot his wallet, which means no driver's license for his ID badge.
+We arrived at Hopkins a few minutes late.
+Chris realizes he forgot his wallet, which means he has no driver's license for his ID badge.
 Thankfully, we have been here.
 We have done this routine before.
 The three of us sit in the family surgical room.
-Since we were last here nine months ago, the only thing to change is the faces of the strangers surrounding us.
+Since our last visit here nine months ago, the only thing to change is the faces of the strangers surrounding us.
 We get settled into the pre-op area.
 Vitals are needed, and labs are completed.
-My signature is required several times, giving everyone authorization to treat our Baby Girl.
+My signature, allowing everyone to treat our Baby Girl, has been signed several times.
 Jayde's nurses quickly discover why her surgery is necessary, as they have difficulty finding a vein for her IV.
-Twenty minutes later, they are su
+Twenty minutes later, they are successful